-Avian-Inspired Structures for Aerodynamic Sensing
+Avian-Inspired Feather Sensors for Aerodynamic Sensing

 Wings and feathers play a crucial role in avian flight mechanics, which are discovered to contain sufficient sensory input such that birds can detect the change in aerodynamics during the flight.
-Artificially fabricated avian-inspired feathers with piezoelectric and piezoresistive materials for aerodynamic sensing is a new field of research to study the flight mechanisms of birds.
+Artificially fabricated avian-inspired feathers with embedded piezoelectric and piezoresistive sensors for aerodynamic sensing is a new field of research to study the flight mechanisms of birds.

 Multifunctional Fiber Reinforced Composites for Self-Sensing and Structural Health Monitoring